Squirrelcoding/Anti-Rick-Roll-Chrome-Extension/README.md

 # Installing

 Go to our [website](https://www.softsquirrel.tk/projects.html#rickRollExtension) to download, click "download extension".
 After that go to `chrome://extensions`.
 Go to File explorer or your file browser, drag the file to `chrome://extensions` and your done!
+[More detailed tutorial](https://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/) on how to install extensions from third party websites.

 # Conclusion
 You can report feedback and bugs on again, the [github](https://github.com/Squirrelcoding/Anti-Rick-Roll-Chrome-Extension/issues).